tijko/dashboard/README.md

 #### Usage

-While dashboard is running the fields can be sorted by using their associated keybinding in descending order:
+While dashboard is running the fields can be sorted in descending order by entering on your keyboard the fields matching keybinding:

 1.  `c` - The number of cores the process is allowed to run on.